PatrickMa2022/Portfolio/content/en/post/Activities.md

 Welcome to a list with some of my activities throughout high school.

-Soccer- I did soccer in 9th grade
+Soccer- I did soccer in 9th grade.

-Tennis- I did tennis in 10th grade
+Tennis- I did tennis in 10th grade.

+Robotics- I did robotics in 10th grade, 11th grade, and 12th grade.

+Debate- I did debate in 11th grade.

+Swimming- I did swimming in 9th grade 11th grade, and 12th grade.

 That is about it.
 It is a very short list.